rhafer/opencloud/.github/pull_request_template.md

 <!--
-Thanks for submitting a change to ownCloud!
+Thanks for submitting a change to OpenCloud!

-This is the bug tracker for the oCIS component.
-Find other components at https://github.com/owncloud/core/blob/master/.github/CONTRIBUTING.md#guidelines

-For fixing potential security issues please see https://owncloud.org/security/
+For fixing potential security issues please see https://opencloud.eu/security/

 To make it possible for us to get your change reviewed and merged please carefully fill out the requested information below.

-Please note that any kind of change needs first be submitted to the master branch which holds the next version of oCIS.
+Please note that any kind of change needs first be submitted to the main branch which holds the next version of OpenCloud.

 Please set the following labels: